-We have audited the balance sheets of Cactus Ventures, Inc. as of December 31, 2008 and the related statements of operations, stockholders' equity and cash flows for the years ending December 31, 2008.
+We have audited the balance sheet of Cactus Ventures, Inc. as of December 31, 2010 and 2009, and the related statements of operations, stockholders' equity and cash flows for the years ending December 31, 2010 and 2009.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

-We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
+We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board in the United States of America.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the schedule of accounts receivable is free of material misstatement.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the schedule of accounts receivable.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides reasonable basis for my opinion.
+We believe that our audit provides reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Cactus Ventures, Inc as of December 31, 2008, the results of operations and its cash flows for the years ended December 31, 2008 in conformity with generally accepted accounting principles in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Cactus Ventures, Inc. as of December 31, 2010 and 2009, the results of operations, stockholders' equity and its cash flows for the years ended December 31, 2010 and 2009 in conformity with generally accepted accounting principles in the United States of America.

 The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
-As discussed in Note 5 to the financial statements, the Company has incurred net losses since inception, which raise substantial doubt about its ability to continue as a going concern.
+As discussed in Note 2 to the financial statements, the Company has incurred net losses since inception, which raise substantial doubt about its ability to continue as a going concern.
 The financial statements do not include any adjustment that might result from the outcome of this uncertainty.

-/s/ Hawkins Accounting January 21, 2009 Los Angeles, CA
+/s/ R.R.
+Hawkins & Associates International, a PC January 27, 2011 Los Angeles, CA